rayluo/chinese4x4/README.md

 # Chinese Learning Project (Demo)

+All descriptions below apply for Simplified Chinese only.

 ## Overview

 This project connects the Eduhack theme of education to our team's interest in our Chinese culture.
 We hope to add more to this project in the future, but this demo website currently implements a tried-and-true 4x4 technique for learning Chinese characters and idioms.
 The technique works as follows: